robercoding/socket-chat/README.md

-# basic-socket-nodejs:
+# Socket:

-A basic socket I've made with the purpose of learning
+A socket app I've made with the purpose of learning the basis.